-- a.
-GROUND STORY uses are limited to RETAIL SALES or SERVICE, or PROFESSIONAL SERVICE within the first 20 feet behind the RBL. - b.
-The minimum GROUND STORY CLEAR HEIGHT is 15 feet. - c.
-The Ground Story Fenestration shall comprise between 50% and 90% of the Ground Story Facade. - d.
-Single panes of glass shall not be permitted larger than 10 feet in height by 6 feet in width. - e.
+a.
+GROUND STORY uses are limited to RETAIL SALES OF SERVICE, OF PROFESSIONAL SERVICE within the first 20 feet behind the RBL.

+b.
+The minimum GROUND STORY CLEAR HEIGHT is 15 feet.

+- c.
+The GROUND STORY FENESTRATION shall comprise between 50% and 90% of the GROUND STORY FACADE. - d.
+Single panes of glass shall not be permitted larger than 10 feet in height by 6 feet in width.

+e.
 GROUND STORY windows may not be made opaque by window treatments or tinting (except operable sunscreen devices within the conditioned space).
-A minimum of 75% of the window surface shall allow a view into the building interior for a depth of at least 15 feet. - f.
+A minimum of 75% of the window surface shall allow a view into the building interior for a depth of at least 15 feet.

+f.
 SHOPFRONTS may extend up to 24 inches beyond the FAÇADE or RBL into the DOORYARD, but may not project into the CLEAR WALKWAY.